We may earn money from the companies or products mentioned in this post.

 Next, cut through the fold so each 2-inch strip is now 2, 2-inch strips.

-Now is the fun part, designing your quilt!
-I wanted simple, yet fun.
-Don't worry if some pieces are longer than others you can either trim them down now, or after they're sewn together.
+Now you have fun designing your quilt!
+Don’t worry if some pieces are longer than others you can either trim them down now or after they are sewn together.

 If you desired you could cut your strips down further to make separate blocks, but let’s face it, I’ve got 3 kids running around, I could only keep those scissors out safely for so long.

-Take your new quilt top and lay it on top of your quilt batting.
-Cut the batting the same size as the quilt.
+Roll out the quilt batting, and then take your new quilt top and lay it on top.
+Cut the batting so it is the same size as the quilt.